Glascock Poetry Contest

 The events are sponsored by the Kathryn Irene Glascock Memorial Fund, the Joyce Horner Poetry Prize, the Charles and Rosanna Batchelor Memorial Fund, the Weissman Center for Leadership, and the Department of English at Mount Holyoke College.

-The 2025 contest will take place on Thursday and Friday, April 3 and 4, with the contestants’ reading happening on April 3 at 5:30 p.m. in the Gamble Auditorium (Art Building) and the judges’ reading on April 4 at 12:00 p.m. in the Stimson Room (Williston Library).
-For the first time in ninety-seven years, all the contestants will represent historically women’s and gender-diverse colleges, including Hollins, Smith, Spelman, Vassar, and Wellesley.
+The 2026 contest will take place on Thursday–Friday, April 9–10, with the Contestants’ Reading on April 9 at 5:30 pm in the Gamble Auditorium (Art Building) and the Judges’ Reading and Announcement of the Winner on April 10 at 11 am in the Stimson Room (Williston Library).